 Preparing Your Home to Sell

 We want to make the best presentation possible before your home is placed on the market and exposed to buyers.
 We will do a free home staging consultation with you.
-If you need assistance in accomplishing these steps, we have a list of vendors that can assist in cleaning and home repairs, as well as a complete home www.
-Here are the first steps to take.
+If you need assistance in accomplishing these steps, we have a list of vendors that can assist in cleaning and home repairs.
+Here are the first steps to take:

 Inside your home:

 Check all the basics around the house, all doors, windows and cabinets, to make sure they don’t stick, squeak or are loose, and that all the hardware is in good condition.

 Remove any items on top of cabinets, and any extra décor on countertops and shelves.
 For selling, minimal is best.
 It helps the buyer imagine their personal items in the space.